-71. The coordinating office must notify the home childcare provider that the recognition is maintained, unless it establishes the existence of a circumstance described in section 75, in which case sections 76 and 77 apply with the necessary modifications.
+- 71. The coordinating office must notify the home childcare provider that the recognition is maintained, unless it establishes the existence of a circumstance described in section 75, in which case sections 76 and 77 apply with the necessary modifications. - §§3.
+Renewal of recognition - 72.
+The coordinating office must notify the home childcare provider that the recognition is to expire at least 150 days before the recognition expires.

-§§3.
-Renewal of recognition
+A home childcare provider wishing to renew recognition must apply in writing not later than 120 days before the expiry of the recognition.

-72. A home childcare provider wishing to renew recognition must apply in writing not later than 120 days preceding the expiry of the recognition.
 The application must contain the information and documents listed in section 60 if the documents previously submitted are no longer accurate or are incomplete or outdated.